 Carbidopa Tablets Description

-Carbidopa, an inhibitor of aromatic amino acid decarboxylation, is a white, crystalline compound, slightly soluble in water, with a molecular weight of 244.3.
-It is designated chemically as (–)-L-α-hydrazino-α- methyl-β-(3,4-dihydroxybenzene) propanoic acid monohydrate.
-Its molecular formula is C10H14N2O4•H2O and its structural formula is:
+Carbidopa, an inhibitor of aromatic amino acid decarboxylation, is a white to creamy white powder, slightly soluble in water, with a molecular weight of 244.3.
+It is designated chemically as (–)-L-α-hydrazino-α-methyl-β-(3,4-dihydroxybenzene) propanoic acid monohydrate.
+Its empirical formula is C10H14N2O4•H2O, and its structural formula is: